GSA/Section508.gov/_posts/2024-05-01-byte-002-built-in-checkers.md

 1. On the Word ribbon, select the Review tab.

-2. Select Check Accessibility.
+2. Select Check *Accessibility*.

-3. In the Accessibility panel that opens on the side, review the results.
+3. In the *Accessibility* panel that opens on the side, review the results.
 You'll see a list of errors, warnings, and tips with how-to-fix recommendations for each.

 <div class="tablet:grid-col" style="margin: auto; max-width: 100%; text-align: center; padding: 10px 0px">
     <div class="margin-top-1"><img src="https://assets.section508.gov/files/images/byte-001-figure-1.jpg" alt="" aria-describedby="figure-1" class="border-2px border-base-light shadow-2 padding-1">